mr-ansar/layer-cake/doc/source/concurrency-with-multithreading.rst

 The demonstration function needs to be combined with some network plumbing and management of request and response messages.
 An implementation is presented below.
 It introduces an asynchronous approach to software operation, also known as event-driven or message-driven software.
-The more interesting aspects of this approach are covered in detail in following sections;
+The more pertinent aspects of this approach are covered in detail in following sections;

 .. code-block:: python